The 20 Best Colorectal Cancer Doctors Near Me in Colorado, US

 Accepting New Patients

-Allen Cohn is a Hematologist in Steamboat Springs, Colorado.
-Dr. Cohn has been practicing medicine for over 41 years and is rated as an Elite provider by MediFind in the treatment of Colorectal Cancer.
-His top areas of expertise are Colorectal Cancer, Neuroendocrine Tumor, Pancreatic Cancer, Lymphadenectomy, and Tissue Biopsy.
+Allen Cohn is an Oncologist practicing medicine in Denver, Colorado.
+Dr. Cohn is rated as an Elite provider by MediFind in the treatment of Colorectal Cancer.
+He is also highly rated in 61 other conditions, according to our data.
+His clinical expertise encompasses Colorectal Cancer, Neuroendocrine Tumor, Pancreatic Cancer, Lymphadenectomy, and Tissue Biopsy.
+Dr. Cohn is board certified in American Board Of Internal Medicine.
 Dr. Cohn is currently accepting new patients.

 Advanced in Colorectal Cancer